patrickfrank1/express-webpack-boilerplate/README.md

-# express-webpack-babel-eslint-jest-scss
+# express-webpack-babel-eslint-jsdoc-jest-scss
-Boilerplate for development environment with express, webpack, babel, eslint, jest and scss.
+Boilerplate for development environment with express, webpack, babel, eslint, jsdoc jest and scss.
 See it live at https://express-webpack-boilerplate.herokuapp.com/.